 Follow the applicable guidance of ISO/IEC TR 24772-1:2019 clause 6.18.5.

-Ensure that when examining code that you consider that a variable can be bound (or rebound) to another object (of same or different type) at any time.
+Assume that when examining code, that a variable can be bound (or rebound) to another object (of same or different type) at any time.

 Avoid rebinding except where it adds identifiable benefit.